Bank of Ireland Current Accounts review

 Step 5.
 You should receive an email with a link where you can upload your two forms of identification.
 This could be your driver’s licence and passport, or one of these plus a selfie holding your form of identification.

 Step 6.
-Your account is open.
+Once verified, your account is open.